kitao/pyxel/docs/README-abspath.md

 Pyxel Editor can create images and sounds used in a Pyxel application.

-It starts with the following command:
+You can start Pyxel Editor with the following command:

 ```sh
 pyxel edit PYXEL_RESOURCE_FILE
 ```

 If the specified Pyxel resource file (.pyxres) exists, it will be loaded.
-If it does not exist, a new file will be created with the specified name.
+If it does not exist, a new file with the specified name will be created.
 If the resource file is omitted, a new file named `my_resource.pyxres` will be created.

-After starting Pyxel Editor, you can switch between resource files by dragging and dropping another resource file.
+After starting Pyxel Editor, you can switch to another resource file by dragging and dropping it onto Pyxel Editor.

-The created resource file can be loaded with the `load` function.
+The created resource file can be loaded using the `load` function.

 Pyxel Editor has the following editing modes.

 **Image Editor**

-The mode to edit the image banks.
+The mode for editing the image banks.

 <a href="https://kitao.github.io/pyxel/wasm/examples/image_editor.html">
 <img src="https://raw.githubusercontent.com/kitao/pyxel/main//docs/images/image_editor.gif">